ElectricRCAircraftGuy/eRCaGuy_product_data/SetPower_PT35_portable_fridge_freezer/README.md

 1. I am concerned that the display readings are off by so much, especially the right display in my case.
 Is there a calibration or offset procedure I can apply to make the display more accurate?
 If there isn't, there should be.

+# Customer service info

+1. Email: support@setpowerusa.com
+1. Per the user manual, if you email them, you need to include the following information:
+    1. Amazon order ID
+    1. Unit model
+    1. Phone number
+    1. Description of the defect
+    1. Delivery address
+    1. Videos or photos related to the defect